 Where there is uncertainty as to the basis of an assessment, a request for reasons can be submitted within 30 business days from the date of the issue of the assessment.
-If there is still a dispute with the basis of the assessment, an objection must be submitted within 30 business days from the date of assessment or from the date when a response to the request for reasons is received.
+Where there is a dispute with the basis of the assessment, an objection must be submitted within 80 business days (prior to 10 March 2023: 30 business days) from the date of assessment or from the date when a response to the request for reasons is received.

 Where an objection is disallowed the appeal must be submitted within 30 business days from the date the objection is disallowed.
-The prescribed form together with supporting documents must accompany an objection or appeal.
-If an objection or appeal is submitted late, adequate grounds must be provided to condone the late objection or appeal.
+The prescribed form and supporting documents must accompany an objection or appeal.
+If an objection or appeal is submitted late, adequate grounds must be provided to condone the lateness.
 Where there is a tax debt in dispute, a suspension of payment should be requested at all stages of the dispute process.